TeachingUndergradsCHC/modules/Architecture/arm_introduction/ARM/lab2/lab2.md

 ARM and Thumb mode.
 In this lab students will build and run code targeting different sub-architectures: ARM, Thumb 1, and Thumb 2.

-You will be given several small pieces of code and a makefile to build them.
+There are two simple pieces of benchmark code, one that performs the Sieve of Eratosthenese algorihm and another that performs matrix multiply.
 You will use some simple command line tools to try to understand  the codesize vs speed tradeoffs between the various ARM sub-ISA's